l0cks-acab/EnderFlare/README.md

 ## Changelog

-- **1.7.0**
+- **1.9.6**
-  - Added custom item with `/givepearl` command.
-  - Used specified skin for the custom item.
+  - Fixed teleportation issue for custom Ender Flare.
+  - Ensured regular flares do not trigger teleportation.
+  - Added custom identifier to distinguish custom flares from regular flares.
+  - Added crafting command `/craftpearl` with specified recipe.
+  - Restricted `/givepearl` command to admins only.
   - Added Init and Unload hooks for proper loading and unloading.
   - Ensured the player does not take fall damage upon landing.
   - Added chat messages for better user feedback.
-  - Teleportation occurs 1.5 seconds after throwing the flare.
+  - Teleportation occurs 1.5 seconds after throwing the custom flare.

 ## Credits